billythegoat356/Riptide/README.md

 </p>

 <br>
-<strong>- Sometimes the extraction isn't complete, but it happens rarely</strong>
+<strong>- Sometimes the decompilation isn't complete, but it happens rarely</strong>
 <br><br>

 -----